 Google AdWords uses a similar concept.
 It has Google AdWords’ Quality Score which determines relevancy of a page.

-Interesting thing about this technology is that it doesn’t require external signals such as links to determine how relevant the content truly is.
+This technology doesn’t require external signals such as links to determine how relevant the content truly is.
 This poses certain questions such as, whether links will be an SEO factor in future.

 If this happens to be the case, Google will eventually create a system that will completely rely on visitors and their feedback regarding quality of a page.
 Like most things, this can lead to negative and positive issues.